Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in South Bend.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in South Bend.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $250,000 South Bend home, that’s roughly $10,000 in added value.